About the Ballroom Dances

 These are dances that have their origins in night clubs and dance halls, as opposed to on the competition ballroom floor.
 The club dances often have a full community of dancers who dance only this dance.
 Each of these club dances has its own evolving culture, legendary dancers, and legendary musicians, as well as new and evolving styles and cultures.

-• Salsa: This is a truly great club dance, one that is fun, accessible, sexy, and constantly evolving as new generations come to the Salsa clubs.
+- Salsa: This is a truly great club dance, one that is fun, accessible, sexy, and constantly evolving as new generations come to the Salsa clubs.
 Salsa as a dance style began in New York in the Latino dance clubs (Puerto Rican, Cuban, and Dominican) in the 1960’s and 1970’s, though most agree that Salsa clearly had its earliest origins in Cuban Son.
 Both the music and the dance continue to evolve in the Salsa clubs of New York, California, Texas, and beyond.

 Salsa music is Afro-Caribbean in its beginnings, though it has been adapted by Latin jazz musicians to meet the tastes of the current popular music, with contemporary pop, rock, and R&B also added to the mix.
 Salsa music features a complex clave driven rhythm with exuberant horns and percussion sections (with cow bells and timbales) as well as a powerful vocalist.
-Salsa dancing features break steps, spins, showy performance moves and drops, and solo moves called “Shines” – a term borrowed from the world of tap dancing.
+Salsa dancing features break steps, spins, showy performance moves and drops, and solo moves called “Shines” – a term borrowed from the world of tap dancing. - Argentine Tango: This gorgeous and improvisational style of dancing has its origins in the brothels of Buenos Aires in the late 19th century.
+Argentine gauchos (cowboys) would dance with the prostitutes in what was then the world’s first Milonga.
+Argentine Tango has evolved to become the extraordinary dance form that is today.

 It differs from American Style (or Ballroom) Tango in several ways.
 The Argentine Tango hold is more of an embrace, with the couples’ upper bodies close and the legs far apart (the better to execute the complicated kicks, or ganchos that is a crucial aspect of this organic dance.)
 Whereas Ballroom Tango is very formalized, Argentine Tango is an improvisational form, with both partners contributing to telling the story of a relationship that is encompassed in each dance.

-• Hustle: The Hustle is the partner version of disco dancing.
+Argentine Tango music features violins, piano, and an accordion-like instrument called the bandoneon.
+Some of the greatest Tango music in the world was composed by the Argentine genius Astor Piazzola, who is widely regarded as one of the great composers of the twentieth century. - Hustle: The Hustle is the partner version of disco dancing.
 It is a fast moving, energetic dance characterized by its many turns.
 The lady spins almost constantly while her partner draws her close and sends her away.
 Hustle is still very popular at West Coast Swing dances and in some Latin clubs.
 It is a fusion of swing and disco, a return to partner dancing, a modified lindyhop and jitterbug, still very popular in crowded dance floors in New York.
 Music played for the Hustle is modern, based upon rhythm and blues.

-• Night Club Two Step: This dance was allegedly invented by Buddy Schwimmer, the father of So You Think You Can Dance star Benji Schwimmer.
+- Night Club Two Step: This dance was allegedly invented by Buddy Schwimmer, the father of So You Think You Can Dance star Benji Schwimmer.
 It is a slow, romantic, floaty dance that features rock steps and long glides across the dance floor.
-It is done to contemporary and popular ballads (“The Lady in Red” is probably the classic Night Club Two-Step.)
+It is done to contemporary and popular ballads (“The Lady in Red” is probably the classic Night Club Two-Step.)

 D. International Style Dances